gigagenie/ginside-sdk/README.md

 # GiGA Genie Inside SDK

 ## What's New?
+* Mobile SDK Android/iOS is deprecated and is replaced with Device SDK Android/iOS.(2021-06-04)
+* Device SDK for Ubuntu Linux AArch64(ARMv8) released(2021-04-29)
 * Device SDK for Windows v1.3.0 (2021-03-18)
 * Device SDK for iOS v1.3.0 (2021-03-09)
 * Device SDK for Android v1.2.1 (2021-01-18)